NWChemEx/ParallelZone/docs/source/about.rst

 .. figure:: assets/hardware2mpi.png
    :align: center

-   MPI on a modern computer
+   Illustration of how MPI's runtime can be mapped to hardware.

-Consider the scenarios depicted in :ref:`hardware2mpi`.
+Consider the scenarios depicted in :numref:`hardware2mpi`.
 Since MPI ranks are logical entities and not physical there is many ways we can map the physical hardware to MPI ranks.
 For example, we could make the entire computer one big MPI rank, or we could make each node an MPI rank, or we could put each